-• \$150.00/hour-Most therapy is in small group (2-5 other students) in the regular classroom or therapy room; occasional 1:1 therapy if needed.
-The SLP may serve students in unstructured times such as lunch/recess
+• \$175.00/hour-Remote or in-person.
+Most therapy is in small group (2-5 other students) in the regular classroom or therapy room; occasional 1:1 therapy if needed.
+The SLP may serve students in unstructured times such as lunch/recess.